jtauber/ryland/README.md

 - pull data directly from JSON or YAML files within templates
 - copy static files and directory trees (for stylesheets, scripts, fonts, images)
 - generate hash for cache-busting
+- built-in and custom compositional context transformations ("tubes") including ability to calculate some context variables from others

 ## History